Exam Board: AQA

 What will I be studying?

-All students will study the core skills of English Language which covers: directed writing, analysis of writers’ language choices, summary skills, descriptive and discursive writing.
-AQA’s integrated course allows students to access a wide range of different texts studied covering 19th, 20th and 21st century writers.
+All students practise the important skills of English Language which include opportunities for: directed writing, analysis of writers’ language choices, summary skills, descriptive and discursive writing.
+AQA’s integrated course allows students to access a wide range of texts studied covering 19th, 20th and 21st century writers.
 Fiction and non-fiction are probed and students are coached to develop the key skills of analysis; in order that they feel confident exploring language impact.
 They learn to appreciate literary devices employed and identify their respective impact.
-Writers are encouraged to practise coherence, clarity and accuracy and use ambitious vocabulary emulating good writers’ language choices.
+Writers are encouraged to practise coherence, clarity and accuracy.

 The course culminates in two equally balanced papers, relating reading sources to the topic and theme of writing tasks.